Forensic Science 2 (8779.3)

 A clean laboratory coat and safety glasses will be required and can be purchased from the UC shop.

 Foundation of Unit

 This unit involves practitioner-led education.
-There are active forensic practitioners and researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the work they are carrying out.
+There are active and retired forensic practitioners and researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the work they are carrying out.

 Provision of information to the group

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website.
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact firstname.lastname@example.org if they have any issues accessing their university email account.